ansys/pydpf-core/docs/source/getting_started/index.rst

    pip install ansys-dpf-core

-For more installation options, refer to :ref:`Installation section <installation>`.
+For more installation options, refer to the :ref:`Installation section <installation>`.

 Installing DPF Server